uxxman/raif/README.md

 ### JSON Response Format Tasks

-If you want to use a JSON response format for your task, you can do so by setting the `llm_response_format` to `:json` in your task subclass.
-If you're using OpenAI, this will set the response to use [JSON mode](https://platform.openai.com/docs/guides/structured-outputs?api-mode=chat#json-mode).
-You can also define a JSON schema, which will then trigger utilization of OpenAI's [structured outputs](https://platform.openai.com/docs/guides/structured-outputs?api-mode=chat#structured-outputs) feature.
-If you're using Claude, it will create a tool for Claude to use to generate a JSON response.
+If you want to use a JSON response format for your task, you can do so by setting the `llm_response_format` to `:json` in your task subclass

 ```bash
 rails generate raif:task WebSearchQueryGeneration --response-format json